 - Yes, Pierre Trudeau, the often lauded father of "multiculturalism" in canada, who was hoping against hope to do an end run around québec separatism with it.
 The 1969 white paper is widely available on-line, including on the "Indigenous and Northern Affairs Canada" website.
 The ever brilliant Chelsea Vowel contextualizes and demystifies this paper and its more recent reflexes in a 2012 post on her blog, âpihtawikpsisân.
 Before anybody tries writing me and running such lines of bullshit as "the 1969 white paper would have ended race-based law making" allow me to remind you that canada and the united states are full of race-based laws that specifically interfere with Indigenous families, cripple Indigenous economies, and attempt to annihilate Indigenous existence, which none of you who claim such things have a word to say about.
 Funny that.

-- Maria Campbell's first book, Halfbreed, is criminally out of print, but luckily can often be found in public and university libraries.
-It's most commonly available edition was printed by Goodread Biographies of Halifax in 1983.
+- Wonderful to write, Maria Campbell's first book, Halfbreed, is no longer criminally out of print.
+There is a new edition with deleted text restored from Mclelland and Stewart, released in 2019.
+There is an excellent interview and article about this new edition available at the cbc radio website, Maria Campbell on the Pain and Relief of Re-releasing Halfbreed with Uncut Account of RCMP Rape.
+It's still most commonly available edition was printed by Goodread Biographies of Halifax in 1983.
 Also read any of Maria Campbell's interviews, as they often reflect on what she recounted in Halfbreed and consider issues of Indigenous culture, religion, and survival.